 - Some say seed needs to have originated over 50 years ago to be considered Heirloom.

 - Others say seed needs to have originated over 100 years ago to be considered Heirloom.

 - While others say seed needs to have been available before 1945.
 (End of Word War II)

 - And others say seed needs to have been available before 1951.

 - To make all of this even more confusing some people use the term Heirloom seed in the literal sense: they simply mean a variety that has been nurtured and selected by a family, farm or small community over generations.

 Are the seeds at TheSeedCollection Heirloom?

 Yes, many of our varieties are heirloom.
-All of them though are open pollinated which we believe is the more important fact.
-Additonally none of our seeds are genetically modified, none are chemically treated and none are hybrids.
+Almost all of them though are open pollinated which we believe is the more important fact.
+Additonally none of our seeds are genetically modified and none are chemically treated.